isri-aist/MujocoRosUtils/README.md

 https://github.com/isri-aist/MujocoRosUtils/assets/6636600/6cc3bc6c-113d-4a1d-97f5-d75b1000fc8a

 ## Features
-- You can retrieve body poses and camera images, and apply external forces to the body in MuJoCo via ROS interfaces.
+- You can retrieve body poses and camera images, send commands to actuators, and apply external forces to the body in MuJoCo via ROS interfaces.
 - Since it is in plugin style, you can use it without rebuilding MuJoCo from the source.

 ## Install